Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Results

-The probability of successfully heralding the entanglement of two NV centers is $p_0=\eta^2/2$~\cite{2005.PRA.Barrett-Kok.entprot}, where $\eta$ is the efficiency of emitting, transmitting, and detecting the photon entangled with the electronic spin (zero phonon line, ZPL) from the NV excited state.
-Table~\ref{table:compcoupling} summarizes $p_0$ for three representative types of NV-photon interfaces: low-efficiency interfaces with $p_0 = 5 \times 10^{-5}$ representative of today's state of the art Bullseye grating or solid immersion lenses (SILs)~\cite{2015.NanoLett.Li-Englund.Bullseye, 2015.Nature.Hensen-Hanson.BellTest, 2010.APL.Hadden-Rarity.SIL}), medium $p_0 = 2 \times 10^{-4}$ for NV centers coupled to diamond waveguides~\cite{2015.PRX.Mouradian-Englund.DiamWGonSiN}, and high efficiency $p_0 = 5 \times 10^{-2}$ for nanocavity-coupled NV centers coherently interacting with each other ~\cite{2015.NatComm.Li-Englund.NanocavDiam}.
-For all three coupling mechanisms, we have assumed coupling efficiencies that have already been demonstrated experimentally (see supplementary information for more details~\cite{supp_percatmem}).
+The probability of successfully heralding entanglement of two NV centers is $p_0=\eta^2/2$~\cite{2005.PRA.Barrett-Kok.entprot}, where $\eta$ is the efficiency of emitting, transmitting, and detecting the photon entangled with the electronic spin (zero phonon line, ZPL) from the NV excited state.
+Table~\ref{table:compcoupling} summarizes $p_0$ for three representative types of emitter-photon interfaces: low-efficiency interfaces with $p_0 = 5 \times 10^{-5}$ representative of today's state of the art circular gratings or solid immersion lenses (SILs)~\cite{2013.Nature.Bernien-Hanson.3ment,2015.Nature.Hensen-Hanson.BellTest,2015.NanoLett.Li-Englund.Bullseye}, medium-efficiency interfaces with $p_0 = 2 \times 10^{-4}$ for NV centers coupled to diamond waveguides~\cite{2015.PRX.Mouradian-Englund.DiamWGonSiN}, and high-efficiency $p_0 = 5 \times 10^{-2}$ for nanocavity-coupled NV centers~\cite{2015.NatComm.Li-Englund.NanocavDiam}.
+For all three coupling mechanisms, we assumed coupling efficiencies that are realistic today~\cite{supp_percatmem}.
 After $n_{\rm att}/d$ entanglement attempts with a nearest neighbor, the probability of having generated a bond is $p=1-(1-p_0)^{n_{\rm att}/d}$.